-Payment date: The date on which distributions will be paid by the fund to investors, usually the last business day of the month.
+Payment date: The date on which distributions will be paid by the fund to

 Physical assets: An item of value that has tangible existence; for example cash, equipment, inventory or real estate.
 Physical assets can also refer to securities, such as company shares or fixed income securities.